hackoregon/2019-backend-cookiecutter-django/docs/standards/v1/STANDARDS.md

 * Django Rest Framework [Viewsets](https://www.django-rest-framework.org/api-guide/viewsets/) and [Mixins](https://www.django-rest-framework.org/api-guide/generic-views/#mixins) should generally handle this behavior.
 If you are writing custom views, use built-in status codes.

-* Users will have to correctly provide routing
+* API developers will have to correctly define routing

 * Django Rest Framework allows [versioning](https://www.django-rest-framework.org/api-guide/versioning/) to be handled through a few methods.